mdshw5/pyfaidx/README.rst

 -------
 *New in version 0.3.3*:

-- `--split_files` option writes each returned sequence to an individual file.
+- `--split-files` option writes each returned sequence to an individual file.
 Names are generated based on the sequence name and region coordinates.
 - `--stats` option prints the name and sequence length for each entry, suitable for use as a UCSC-style [chrom.sizes](http://genome.ucsc.edu/goldenpath/help/hg19.chrom.sizes) file.
 - Sequence `longname` attribute allows access to "chr:start-end (complement)" formatted names